Going Paperless. What do you think of when you hear that phrase?

 - what to that piece of paper once it is processed?

 7. Securely shred the paper that you don’t need

-This is the whole point, right?
-Get rid of the paper that you scan so it doesn't clutter up your home.
+This is the whole point of going paperless is to get rid of the paper that you scan so it doesn’t clutter up your home.